quibitai/Qubit_RAG/docs/PROMPT_SYSTEM.md

 - Keep persona and tool instructions modular and under 200 lines per file.
 - Use clear docstrings and rationale for each persona/tool.
 - Test new prompts and tool instructions in isolation before production use.
-- Follow the tool migration guide for new native implementations.

 ## References
 - See `ARCHITECTURE.md` for system overview.
 - See `lib/ai/prompts/` for implementation details.
-- See `ASANA_MIGRATION.md` for tool migration guidelines.

 ## Adding a New Specialist